 In the event your fair does not give place awards, it is the discretion of the fair director to send the project considered the best representative of the category selected.

 This fair is for high school students, who must first qualify at an affiliated fair like SARSEF Regional Fair.
 The top prize is a $75,000 scholarship.
 From the SARSEF Regional Fair, eight high school projects move on each year as finalists — and three middle school projects are selected as observers — to attend this global competition.

-Middle school projects that win first or second place at the SARSEF Fair qualify for this competition.
+Formerly called Broadcom MASTERS, this competition is open to Middle school projects that win first or second place at the SARSEF Fair.
 Finalists take home more than $100,000 in awards and scholarships.